apache/druid/docs/tutorials/tutorial-latest-by-any.md

   ~ under the License.
   -->

-This tutorial describes potential uses for LATEST_BY, deltas, and ANY aggregations to solve certain UPSERT and deduplication use cases for Apache Druid.
+This tutorial describes strategies in Apache Druid for use cases that might be handled by UPSERT in other databases.
+You can use the LATEST_BY aggregation at query time or "deltas" for numeric dimensions at insert time.

+The tutorial also includes an example of the ANY aggregation to handle deduplication use cases.

 The [Update data](./tutorial-update-data.md) tutorial demonstrates how to use batch operations to updadate data according to the timestamp, including UPSERT cases.
 However, with streaming data, you can potentially use LATEST_BY or deltas to satisfy requirements for updates.

-Additionally, the ANY function can solve for cases where you would otherwise want to perform deduplication.

 ## Prerequisites